 We have maintained and intend to maintain our election as a REIT under the Internal Revenue Code of 1986, as amended.
 To qualify as a REIT, we must meet a number of organizational and operational requirements, including a requirement to distribute at least 90% of our taxable income to our stockholders.
 As a REIT, we generally will not be subject to federal income tax if we distribute 100% of our taxable income to our stockholders and satisfy certain other requirements.
 Income tax is paid directly by our stockholders on the dividends distributed to them.
 If our taxable income exceeds our dividends in a tax year, REIT tax rules allow us to designate dividends from the subsequent tax year in order to avoid current taxation on undistributed income.
 If we fail to qualify as a REIT in any taxable year, we will be subject to federal income taxes at regular corporate rates, including any applicable alternative minimum tax.
-Taxable income from non-REIT activities managed through our taxable REIT subsidiaries is subject to applicable federal, state and local income taxes.
-For 2008, 2007, and 2006, we recorded a tax benefit of \$1.1 million, \$0.2 million, and \$0.5 million, respectively, which are included in general and administrative expense.
-At December 2008, we had a \$2.3 million deferred tax asset related to federal and state net operating loss carry forwards ("NOLs") for which no valuation allowance was recorded.
+Taxable income from non-REIT activities managed through our taxable REIT subsidiary is subject to applicable federal, state and local income taxes.
+For 2009, we recorded tax expense of \$0.3 million, while we recorded a tax benefit of \$1.1 million and \$0.2 million in 2008 and 2007, respectively.
+At December 2009, we had a \$1.5 million net deferred tax asset, which primarily relates to federal and state net operating loss carry forwards ("NOLs").
 NOLs are available to offset future earnings in our taxable REIT subsidiary within the periods specified by law.
-At December 31, 2008, we had U.S. federal and state NOLs of approximately \$6.2 million and \$6.7 million, respectively that expire in 2020 through 2028.
+At December 31, 2009, we had U.S. federal and state NOLs of \$5.6 million and \$6.2 million, respectively, that expire in 2020 through 2029.